awto/effectfuljs/packages/vscode-debugger/README.md

 ## Caveats

-The project is at its early stage.
-It requires runtime monkey patching and it isn't fully and properly done yet.
+The debugger requires runtime monkey patching and it isn't fully and properly done yet.
 So in big projects, it is quite unlikely everything works effortlessly (this, however, reduces debugging efforts).

 Performance is obviously worse comparing to not instrumented code, especially when time-traveling is enabled.